Balsamic Dijon Tempeh Buddha Bowls

 - Dijon sauce for serving***

+- Preheat the oven to 400°F then line a baking sheet with parchment paper or a silicone mat.
 Arrange the brussels, carrots and potatoes on the baking sheet.
 Lightly coat with high heat oil and sprinkle with salt.
-Bake the vegetables and the tempeh in the preheated oven for 25 minutes, until golden brown.
+Bake the vegetables in the oven for 20-25 minutes, until golden brown.
+Add the tempeh to the oven during the last 10 minutes and cook until heated through.

-*sub quinoa or brown rice to make GF
+**sub quinoa or brown rice to make GF, or omit grain altogether

-**In a small bowl, whisk together 3 tablespoons Dijon mustard, 1-2 tablespoons balsamic vinegar (depending on your preferences) and, 1 teaspoon water and 1 teaspoon maple syrup.
+***Sauce is optional.
+In a small bowl, whisk together 3 tablespoons Dijon mustard, 1-2 tablespoons balsamic vinegar (depending on your preferences) and 1 teaspoon maple syrup.